orbit/orbit/README.md

 It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com).

 For the latest news, follow us on [Twitter](https://twitter.com/OrbitFramework).

+If you're looking for virtual actors on the .NET CLR, see [Orleans](https://github.com/dotnet/Orleans).

 Documentation
 =======